trippymajo/TestRes-Tracker/README.md

 - [ ] Parsers of the test files
 - [ ] Concrete implementations for Azure Cloud Development
 - [ ] Concrete implementations for Google Cloud Development
+- [ ] Additional CRUD operations for API Service
+- [ ] Unit tests for Services